 'There is no such thing as a baby, there is a baby and someone'

 Lifespan Psychology Centre has a growing team of clinicians, each with their own unique set of experiences and specialist skills.
-We are especially pleased to welcome Senior Occupational Therapist Mrs Lisa Haines to the practice.

 All our clinicians describe their work with families and organisations in their brief biography, found below.
 For more information, you can contact an individual clinician, or send a general enquiry, using the details listed on the Contact Us page.